omgmog/omgmog.github.com/_posts/2021-07-27-gameshell-stuff.md

 ## External access to microSD slot

-This is one of my biggest complaints about the Gameshell – the fact that you have to basically fully disassemble everything to get to the microSD card.
+This is one of my biggest complaints about the GameShell – the fact that you have to basically fully disassemble everything to get to the microSD card.
 I bought a small flat ribbon cable microSD extender to move the microSD to a more accessible location and positioned the microSD extension using some nifty folds…

 {% include figure.html src="gameshell-stuff/sd-extension.jpg" %}{:.center}